 The conception date typically falls between 11 and 21 days after the first day of the last menstrual period.
-Knowing when conception occurred can help determine gestational age and estimate the due date.
+Knowing when conception occurred helps determine gestational age and estimate the due date, which is essential for prenatal care planning.
+Enter the first day of your last period below to use our conception calculator:

 It is important to note that this calculator is most accurate for women who have a regular, 28-day cycle.
 You are advised to use the alternative methods below (2 or 3) if your cycle is longer, shorter or irregular.